THE fact that Chris Stewart gets regular visits from fans to his isolated mountain farm is nothing short of remarkable.

 “All the vegetation ensures that it is so cool we never have to consider air conditioning.
 We don’t even need to have fans, not even for my afternoon nap.”

 It is certainly a charming home.
 Distributed over two wings – a newer and older part – it is both modest and typical of the region.
 Built entirely from local materials, the floors are made from slate and stone, and cobbles line the terraces outside.
 Everywhere is deep shade.

-The couple, who have been together for 34 years, are also becoming experts at recycling, in particular, their organic waste.
+The couple, who have been together since the mid-1970s, are also becoming experts at recycling, in particular, their organic waste.
 And rather than have one big compost heap they have 20.
 “We start new ones all the time,” explains Chris.
 “They take so much longer to rot down than in the UK due to the low rainfall!
 So we start new ones every few months.
 I am also under orders to pee on them as it helps to speed up the process, and Annie even gave me a bucket to pee in for Valentine’s Day, so I don’t waste anything.”

 On the subject of urine, the couple are also now considering building a straw bale bathroom and even installing a “Turkish foot plate”, better known as a squat toilet.

 “Let’s face it, they are so much healthier than sitting on a loo,” he insists, adding that they are even on the verge of banning toilet paper in a bid to save paper.
-“Let’s face it the world is divided into the washers and the wipers and where they squat to crap they are often much healthier than us,” he claims.
+“The world is divided into the washers and the wipers and where they squat to crap they are often much healthier than us,” he claims.
 “Using paper to clean yourself is anything but clean.
 Water is much more hygienic.”

 It is the subject of water that has been of so much concern to the author and his wife over recent years.
 “We live in one of the driest areas in Europe and here, if it wasn’t for the snow melt from the Sierra Nevada, we would be in real trouble.”